urfdvw/Password-Keeper/README.md

 - hate auto-saving passwords on browsers
 - use public computers or changes devices all the time
 - are forced to set a different "strong" password every month (me)
-- have a lot of super-long passwords, such as Github keys and SSH keys.
+- have a lot of super-long passwords, such as Github keys and SSH keys
+- just want to try out another CircuitPython Project.

+***Disclaimer**:
+This project only contains an off-line microcontroller code and a static pure front-end page.
+Your password data will not be stored or sent via the internet due to the effect of this project.
 This project focus on user experiences.
-It is not for the highest security.
+In other words,
+using this project cannot improve the security of your passwords.
+The author of this project is not responsible for any possible loss or leak of your passwords or accounts.
+Using the code in this repository means you accept this disclaimer, fully understand the code's functionality, and will take all risks.*

 ## Based on
 Hardware and modules